lathamlj/startup/README.md

 you on the screen.
 There is another JSON object that saves user names.
 Eventually when I implement Web Sockets, there will be JSON objects containing other user's user names that will inform you who else is posting.
 As of right now, it only presents the user's user name with a little message stating "(username) made an observation: (the observation)"

+# startup-service

+This deliverable demonstrates converting the JavaScript application into a web application by implementing a web service that listens on a network port for HTTP requests.